ambarb/trygit_4_8_plus/README.md

 # trygit-4-8-plus
-A simple mock up of a modular, nested python package for group collaboration without merge conflicts on day 1
+A simple mock up of a modular, nested python package for group collaboration without 8 people editing the same file.

 ## How to Use trygit-4-8-plus
 * `solarsys` is meant to represent a standalone ***repo***sitory